 Essentially a light tight box that carries two sheets of film.
 You can usually pick these up second hand for about £10-20 each.
 Make sure they are light tight and in good condition, or risk fogged or scratched film.
 Damaged film is expensive and frustrating at this level of photography.
 If you are starting out you will find that 5-10 holders is enough.
 Modern holders are plastic and are pretty bullet proof.
 Some older holders (50 years+) are made of wood and can warp with age, so be careful of this.

 There is still a decent choice of film available, the only downside is colour is significantly more expensive than black and white.
 In the UK black and white film is about £35-£40 for 25 sheets.
 Colour is £60 for 10 sheets.
 To start off with, I would recommend Kodak or Ilford 400iso black and white film.
 Ideally one you are already familiar with.
-It gives you a bit more flexibility with shutter speeds and f-stops.
-This will help you get sharp pictures when you start.
+400 speed film gives you a bit more flexibility with shutter speeds and f-stops.
+This makes it easier to get sharp pictures when you start.
 Film and developing is the most expensive part of the process.
 But remember if you get everything right you will produce images that only a medium format digital back can get close to.
 A system like that will set you back five figures.

 A Changing bag or Darkroom